aa755/home-assistant.github.io/source/_components/device_tracker.google_plus.markdown

 fields in the config file.
 Copy the corresponding values to the config file.
 - The URL field is the first argument of `requests.post` in the last line of the python code.

-These steps may have to be repeated every 14 days.
-The `cookie_*` fileds seems to persist if the "remember this computer" option was selected when logging in.